-The following table summarizes equity compensation plan information for the plans approved by shareholders, as a group, and for the plans not approved by shareholders, as a group, in each case as of September 30, 2016.
+The following table summarizes equity compensation plan information for the plans approved by shareholders, as a group, and for the plans not approved by shareholders, as a group, in each case as of September 30, 2017.
 In accordance with SEC rules, the table below does not include our Profit Sharing Plan and Employee Stock Ownership Plan.

 Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (1) (b) Number of securities remaining available for future issuance under equity compensation plans.
-(Excludes securities reflected in column (a)) (c) Equity compensation plans approved by shareholders (2) 3,896,618 \$45.13 20,986,763 (3) Equity compensation plans not approved by shareholders (4) 57,030 \$27.10 Total 3,953,648 \$44.87 20,986,763
+(Excludes securities reflected in column (a)) (c) Equity compensation plans approved by shareholders (2) 3,084,790 \$51.74 16,158,903 (3) Equity compensation plans not approved by shareholders (4) 0 \$0.00 Total 3,084,790 \$51.74 16,158,903

-(1) The weighted-average exercise price does not take into account the shares or restricted stock units issued under our 2005 Restricted Stock Plan and 2003 Employee Stock Purchase Plan, which have no predetermined exercise price.
+(1) The weighted-average exercise price does not take into account the shares or restricted stock units issued under our restricted stock and employee stock purchase plans, which have no exercise price.

-- (2) On February 23, 2012, the 2012 Stock Incentive Plan (as subsequently amended and restated, the "2012 Plan") was approved by our shareholders.
+(2) On February 23, 2012, the 2012 Stock Incentive Plan (as subsequently amended and restated, the "2012 Plan") was approved by our shareholders.
 The 2012 Plan serves as the successor to our 1996 Stock Option Plan for Key Management Personnel, 2007 Stock Option Plan for Independent Contractors, 2002 Incentive Stock Option Plan, Stock Option Plan for Outside Directors, 2005 Restricted Stock Plan and 2007 Stock Bonus Plan (the "Predecessor Plans").
 Upon the original approval of the 2012 Plan by our shareholders, the Predecessor Plans terminated (except with respect to awards previously granted under the Predecessor Plans that remained outstanding).
 Upon the original approval of the 2012 Plan, our shareholders also approved the grant of 15,400,000 new shares, in addition to the shares then available for grant under the Predecessor Plans.
-On February 23, 2016, our shareholders approved the Amended and Restated 2012 Stock Incentive Plan, which included an increase of 16,000,000 shares available for issuance under the plan. - (3) Includes 19,781,714 shares that remained available for issuance under the 2012 Plan and 1,205,049 shares that remained available for issuance under the 2003 Employee Stock Purchase Plan, as amended, as of September 30, 2016. - (4) We have two Predecessor Plans that were not previously approved by shareholders: the 1996 Stock Option Plan for Key Management Personnel and the Stock Option Plan for Outside Directors.
-Shares available for future issuance under these plans are included in the 19,781,714 shares that were available for issuance under the 2012 Plan, as described in footnote (3) above.
+On February 23, 2016, our shareholders approved the Amended and Restated 2012 Stock Incentive Plan, which included an increase of 16,000,000 shares available for issuance under the plan.

+(3) Includes 15,297,117 shares remaining available for issuance under the 2012 Plan and 861,786 shares remaining available for issuance under the 2003 Employee Stock Purchase Plan, as amended, as of September 30, 2017.

+(4) We have two Predecessor Plans that were not previously approved by shareholders: the 1996 Stock Option Plan for Key Management Personnel and the Stock Option Plan for Outside Directors.
+All previously outstanding shares have been exercised or otherwise disposed of.